eucalyptus/euca-demo/installs/install-00-initialize/docs/install-06-configure-awscli.md

-# Setup AWS CLI to access Eucalyptus Regions
+# Setup AWSCLI to access Eucalyptus Regions

 ### Overview
-Some quick and dirty instructions to setup AWS CLI (actually botocore) so that Eucalyptus regions are supported.
+Some quick and dirty instructions to setup AWSCLI (actually botocore) so that Eucalyptus regions are supported.
 This supports all the regions created by MCrawford using the naming convention "hp-gol01-tn", where "t"=type (f=faststart, c=course, d=demo) and "n" is the instance within the type.
 All such regions are subdomains of the custom